 It’s often said that everyone has a book inside them – but how about a small business?
-Many of us have talents that are going to waste as we plod on with the 9-5.
+Many of us have talents that are going to waste as we plod on with the 9 to 5.
 The thought that these skills or passions could be channelled into small business ideas of our own perhaps rarely crosses our minds.

 The biggest mental block of all when it comes to putting your small business ideas into practice and starting your own company is usually money.